Marie MONCADA

 • “Is NVivo Useful for a Political Science Dissertation?
 Reflections on CAQDAS,” Bulletin de Méthodologie Sociologique (submitted in December 2020).

-• “Policy Feedback and the Health of Undocumented Migrants in France: Reconciling Historical Institutionalism and Punctured Equilibria,” Gouvernement et Action Publique (submitted in April 2021).
+• “Policy Feedback and the Health of Undocumented Migrants in France: Reconciling Historical Institutionalism and Punctuated Equilibria,” Gouvernement et Action Publique (submitted in April 2021).

 Participation in conferences

-• (forthcoming) “Parliamentary Innovation, Entrepreneurship, and Medical Deserts in France,” International Public Policy Association (Fifth International Conference on Public Policy), July 2021, Barcelona (Spain).
+• (coming soon) “Parliamentary Innovation, Entrepreneurship, and Medical Deserts in France,” International Public Policy Association (Fifth International Conference on Public Policy), July 2021, Barcelona, Spain.

-• “Policy Feedback, Fluctuating Balances, and French Interest Groups: The Health of Undocumented Migrants at Stake,” a symposium titled “The Health of Migrants: Between Migration Policies and Health Policies,” February 5, 2020, Sciences Po Paris (Interdisciplinary Laboratory for the Evaluation of Public Policies – LIEPP), Paris.
+• “Policy Feedback, Intermittent Equilibria, and French Interest Groups: The Health of Undocumented Migrants at Stake,” a seminar titled “The Health of Migrants: Between Migration Policies and Health Policies,” February 5, 2020, Sciences Po Paris (Interdisciplinary Laboratory for the Evaluation of Public Policies—LIEPP), Paris.

 • “Interest Groups, Culture, and Access to Healthcare for Undocumented Immigrants in France and the United States,” French Sociological Association, August 27–30, 2019, Aix-en-Provence.

-• (Discussion) Desmond KING and Patrick LE GALÈS (eds.), Reconfiguring European States in Crisis (Oxford University Press, 2017): book presented at the general seminar of CEPEL (Center for Political Studies of Latin Europe – UMR 5112 University of Montpellier/CNRS) entitled “Current Trends in Social Science Research,”June 1, 2018, Montpellier.
+• (Discussion) Desmond KING and Patrick LE GALÈS (eds.), *Reconfiguring European States in Crisis* (Oxford University Press, 2017): a book presented at the general seminar of CEPEL (Center for Political Studies of Latin Europe – UMR 5112, University of Montpellier/CNRS) titled “Current Trends in Social Science Research,”June 1, 2018, Montpellier.

-• “Undocumented Migrants in France: The Socialization of Law,” French Sociological Association, June 29–July 2, 2015, UVSQ, Guyancourt.
+• “Undocumented Foreigners in France: The Socialization of the Law,” French Sociological Association, June 29–July 2, 2015, UVSQ, Guyancourt.

-• “Access to Healthcare for Undocumented Immigrants in France and the United States: A New Framework for Cause-Based Coalitions?”, International Symposium on Actors, Cause-Based Coalitions, and the Construction of Public Issues: Approaches and Methods, December 19, 2014, São Paulo Law School, São Paulo (Brazil).
+• “Access to Health Care for Undocumented Immigrants in France and the United States: A New Framework for Cause-Based Coalitions?”
+International Colloquium on Actors, Cause-Based Coalitions, and the Construction of Public Issues: Approaches and Methods, December 19, 2014, São Paulo Law School, São Paulo (Brazil).

 • “Screening, Treatment, Vaccination, and Regularization of Undocumented Foreigners in France and the United States: Which Actors, Which Ideas?”
-Seminar organized by the Health and Precarity Group, June 5, 2014, École des hautes études en sciences sociales, Paris.
+Study Day organized by the Health–Precariousness Group, June 5, 2014, École des hautes études en sciences sociales, Paris.

 • “Care Access for Irregular Migrants”at the conference“Brokering Human Security: Access at Times of Heightened Migration Control,September 2–3, 2013, CERI (Center for International Research – UMR 7050 Sciences Po Paris/CNRS), Paris.

-• “Being an International Student in France” at the Doctoral Conference atParis 3 University, March 16, 2013, Paris.
+• “Being an International Student in France” at the doctoral seminar series atParis 3 University, March 16, 2013, Paris.

 Participation in research programs